monarchmaisuriya/monarchmaisuriya/README.md

 <p>
   <em>
    I am <b>Monarch</b>, a self-taught developer from India.
-I am an inquisitive experimenter,And I've always been enthusiastic about technology.
+I am an inquisitive experimenter, and I've always been enthusiastic about technology.
 My skills are broad from front-end to back-end development.
 I enjoy each aspect, & love building websites & applications from start to finish. <br>
   </em>
 </p>